orange-cloudfoundry/github-pr-resource/README.md

 The information in `metadata.json` is also available as individual files in the `.git/resource` directory, e.g. the `base_sha` is available as `.git/resource/base_sha`.
 For a complete list of available (individual) metadata files, please check the code [here](https://github.com/telia-oss/github-pr-resource/blob/master/in.go#L66).

+- `author`: the user login of the pull request author
+- `author_email`: the e-mail address of the pull request author
+- `base_name`: the base branch of the pull request
+- `base_sha`: the commit of the base branch of the pull request
+- `head_name`: the branch associated with the pull request
+- `head_sha`: the latest commit hash of the branch associated with the pull request
+- `message`: the message of the last commit of the pull request, as designated by `head_sha`
+- `pr`: the pull request ID number
+- `state`: the state of the pull request, e.g. `OPEN`
+- `title`: the title of the pull request
+- `url`: the URL for the pull request

 When specifying `skip_download` the pull request volume mounted to subsequent tasks will be empty, which is a problem when you set e.g. the pending status before running the actual tests.
 The workaround for this is to use an alias for